wwarthen/RomWBW/Source/Doc/UserGuide.md

 Boot [H=Help]:
 ```

-From the Boot Loader prompt, you can enter commands to launch any of
+From the Boot Loader prompt, you can enter commands to select and launch any of
-the RomWBW operating systems and ROM Applications.
+the RomWBW operating systems or ROM applications.
 It also allows you to
-control some basic features of the system.
+manage some basic settings of the system.
 To enter a command, just
-enter the command followed by ***<enter>***.
+enter the command followed by ***\<enter\>***.

-For example, typing 'H' followed by ***<enter*** will display a short
+For example, typing `H<enter>` will display a short command summary:
-command summary:

 ```
 Boot [H=Help]: h